mongodb/specifications/source/crud/crud.rst

     /**
      * Enables users to specify an arbitrary comment to help trace the operation through
      * the database profiler, currentOp and logs.
 The default is to not send a value.
+     *
+     * The comment can be any valid BSON type for server versions 4.4 and above.
+     * Server versions prior to 4.4 do not support comment for insert command,
+     * and providing one will result in a server-side error.
      */
     comment: Optional<any>;
   }